waferling/waferling/README.md

 ## Hi there 👋

-I'm Wafa, an aspiring software engineer based in the UAE.
+I'm Wafa, a software engineer based in the UAE.

 At the moment, I'm studying Computer Science with a focus on full-stack development.